pgmjah/xword/README.md

 # xword
-Scrape the NYTimes daily xword off the web.
+Chrome Extenstion to Scrape the NYTimes daily xword off the web.